Disclaimer: J.K. Rowling owns Harry Potter

 AN: At long last, I am posting the fic that I'm sure you've all been looking forward to, given by the positive response my Slytherin!Hope snippets.
 I know I planned to post this, like, a year ago, but time got away from me and Serpent Tongue's chapters are going to be more than twice as long as Looking Beyond's.

-Self-sufficient nearly ten year olds aren't particularly uncommon, particularly when they grow up in a situation where they are forced to think less like a child and more like an adult.
+Self-sufficient nearly ten year olds weren't particularly uncommon, particularly when they grew up in a situation where they are forced to think less like a child and more like an adult.

 That was the kind of situation Hope Potter grew up in.